 The Al and Bee Wagner Indigenous Student Transition Program

-Our online transition program will unlock the potential of Indigenous students by developing their academic skills and by fostering social, community and cultural supports that will increase success rates at the university level.
+Our transition program will unlock the potential of Indigenous students by developing their academic skills and by fostering social, community and cultural supports that will increase success rates at the university level.

-The program is open to Indigenous students entering the department of Business Administration, the Faculty of Health Studies or the Faculty of Science; or students who have expressed an interest in entering one of the aforementioned programs.
+The program is open to Indigenous students entering the Department of Business Administration, the Faculty of Health Studies or the Faculty of Science; or students who have expressed an interest in entering one of the aforementioned programs.
 Students from other faculties looking for support can contact Indigenous Student Success Officer, Michelle Bessette at the Indigenous Peoples’ Centre at BessetteM@BrandonU.ca.

 Students will have support from committed staff and mentors, including traditional knowledge keepers and Elders, as well as strong peer-group support.
 There will be a wide range of culturally appropriate supports and resources; students can take part in ceremonies.

 We will have a small cohort of students so that they can benefit from personalized attention that is Brandon University’s hallmark.
 The cohort will meet throughout the school year to get academic support through study groups, tutors, and the Academic Skills Centre.

 The cohort will have access to personal supports from Student Services Counsellors and knowledge keepers.
 Students will have a weekly one on one check in with the Transition Program Coordinator.
 Monthly social events will be held throughout the school year to bring students together to build friendships and support each other.